mobile app bar

 Feb 14, 2024; Daytona Beach, Florida, USA; NASCAR Cup Series driver Tyler Reddick (45) speaks with reporters during media day at Daytona International Speedway.
 Mandatory Credit: John David Mercer-Imagn Images

-Tyler Reddick is currently in a strong position with 23XI Racing in the NASCAR Cup Series, but long before he became a weekly front-runner, he showed the same independence and competitive clarity, particularly while racing under the banner of Brad Keselowski Racing.
+Tyler Reddick has settled into a stellar stint with 23XI Racing in the NASCAR Cup Series after joining the team in 2023.
+But he had shown the same independence and competitive clarity long before he became a weekly front-runner, particularly while racing under the banner of Brad Keselowski Racing (BKR) in the Camping World Truck Series.

-“Aside from that, I try not to bug him too much more than that because as a truck team, we may have time with a few weeks off, but we race back-to-back and run out of time throughout the week.
+“Aside from that, I try not to bug him too much more than that because, as a truck team, we may have time with a few weeks off, but we race back-to-back and run out of time throughout the week.
 I can’t imagine what he goes through, and he has a lot more media responsibilities and things he has to do.
-I don’t get to see him all the time, but when I get to talk to him, it’s great to see him around.”
+I don’t get to see him all the time, but when I get to talk to him, it’s great to see him around,” Reddick had said.

-But Reddick never interpreted Keselowski’s limited availability as disinterest.
+Reddick never interpreted Keselowski’s limited availability as disinterest.
 On the contrary, he recognized that a hands-off presence did not equate to a lack of care.
-Keselowski’s expectations remained to see his Truck drivers run at the front, contend for wins, and avoid fading into the background.
+Keselowski’s expectations were set: He wanted to see his Truck drivers run at the front, contend for wins, and avoid fading into the background.

-During his time in the Truck Series, Reddick captured three wins across three seasons and wrapped up his second full year with the organization as the championship runner-up.
+During his time in the Truck Series, Reddick captured three wins across three seasons and wrapped up his second full year with the organization as the championship runner-up in 2015.
 Those results showed that Reddick was a driver who already understood how to manage his craft, process feedback, and execute on track, without relying much on his team owner.

-Today, the #45 driver lines up on the same NASCAR Cup Series grid as his former team owner, but during his developmental years, he could already tell that Keselowski approached ownership with a purpose rooted in helping his drivers raise their ceiling rather than merely filling seats.
+During his developmental years, Reddick could already tell that Keselowski approached ownership with a purpose rooted in helping his drivers raise their ceiling rather than merely filling seats.

-When asked whether Keselowski carried himself more like an owner, a competitor, a friend, or some blend of all three, Reddick avoided labels.
-Instead, he described Keselowski as someone who remained approachable regardless of circumstance, someone drivers could seek out whenever questions surfaced or uncertainty crept in.
+When asked whether Keselowski carried himself more like an owner, a competitor, a friend, or some blend of all three, Reddick avoided giving labels.
+Instead, he described Keselowski as someone who remained approachable regardless of circumstance; someone drivers could seek out whenever questions surfaced, or uncertainty crept in.

-As Reddick explained at the time, “Brad is obviously a Sprint Cup champion.
+“Brad is obviously a Sprint Cup champion.
 But whenever he comes around, he is very much in tune with what we are doing with the trucks.
 He’ll say: If you feel this, maybe you should try this.
-He is always a great person to go to if you have any questions on anything.
-It’s a nice thing.
-You have an owner, but you have somebody that you can go to ask questions to.
-He has his advantages for sure.”
+He is always a great person to go to if you have any questions on anything,” Reddick explained at the time.

 In 2016, he wrapped up the season ninth in the standings, closing the chapter on his Truck Series tenure with BKR before stepping up to the Xfinity ranks.
-But the transition marked a turning point not just for Reddick, but for the organization itself.
+The transition marked a turning point not just for Reddick, but for the organization itself.

-One year after Reddick moved on, Keselowski decided to shut down his Truck Series program in 2017.
+One year after Reddick moved on, Keselowski shut down his Truck Series program.
 The team’s final entries included the Nos.
 19 and 29 Ford F-150s, driven by Austin Cindric and Chase Briscoe.

 About the author